zabbix_proxy on MySQL versions 8.0.0-8.0.17 fails with the following "access denied" error:

 Some Linux distributions like Debian, Ubuntu do not support encrypted private keys (with passphrase) if the libssh2 library is installed from packages.
 Please see ZBX-4850 for more details.

-When using libssh 0.9.x on CentOS 8 with OpenSSH 8 SSH checks may occasionally report "Cannot read data from SSH server".
+When using libssh 0.9.x on some Linux distributions with OpenSSH 8 SSH checks may occasionally report "Cannot read data from SSH server".
 This is caused by a libssh issue (more detailed report).
 The error is expected to have been fixed by a stable libssh 0.9.5 release.
 See also ZBX-17756 for details.

 The request method parameter, used only in HTTP checks, may be incorrectly set to '1', a non-default value for all items as a result of upgrade from a pre-4.0 Zabbix version.
 For details on how to fix this situation, see ZBX-19308.

-Zabbix server leaks memory on CentOS 6, CentOS 7 and possibly other related Linux distributions due to an upstream bug when "SSL verify peer" is enabled in web scenarios or HTTP agent.
+Zabbix server leaks memory on some Linux distributions due to an upstream bug when "SSL verify peer" is enabled in web scenarios or HTTP agent.
 Please see ZBX-10486 for more information and available workarounds.

 There is a bug in fping versions earlier than v3.10 that mishandles duplicate echo replay packets.
 This may cause unexpected results for